basho/ripple-encryption/README.md

 JsonDocument stores the encrypted data wrapped in JSON encapsulation so that you can still introspect the Riak object and see which version of this gem was used to encrypt it.
+As of version 0.0.4, this is now the only supported serialization format for JSON data.

 There is also a Rake file to convert between encrypted and decrypted JSON objects.